jastee07/webscrapers/README.md

 # webscrapers
-Web scrapers I've done for Fiverr
-I only release source code if customer approved
+Web scrapers I've done for Fiverr.
+The source code is modified to remove website and client information.
+Only approved source code is added.